Peter Tomarken: Game show career

 He later started his own advertising firm, which put him behind and in front of the camera for many commercials in the late 1970s.
 His agent then suggested that he should try his hand at game-show hosting, to which Tomarken replied, "Why would I want to do that?"
 His agent said, "Because you work four days a month and get paid six figures!"
-After a pair of failed pilots for NBC — Rodeo Drive in October 1980 (later picked as a series for Lifetime in 1990, ten years later) and Duel in the Daytime in August 1981, both produced by Jay Wolpert — Tomarken got his first network job of another Wolpert production as the host of Hit Man for NBC; it lasted just 13 weeks, from January 3 to April 1 of 1983.
+After a pair of failed pilots for NBC—Rodeo Drive in October 1980 (later picked as a series for Lifetime in 1990, ten years later) and Duel in the Daytime in August 1981, both produced by Jay Wolpert—Tomarken got his first network job of another Wolpert production as the host of Hit Man for NBC; it lasted just 13 weeks, from January 3 to April 1, 1983.
 He also co-anchored a newsmagazine show on Playboy TV called Playboy on the Scene.
 Later that year, Bill Carruthers hired Tomarken to host Press Your Luck, a revival of his 1977 daytime game show Second Chance, originally hosted by Jim Peck on ABC.
 Tomarken hosted for three seasons on CBS until its cancellation in 1986.
 In addition to hosting, Tomarken also co-produced and co-wrote the 1984 NBC special Those Wonderful TV Game Shows.

 Tomarken then hosted the pilot for Wordplay in October 1986 with announcer Rod Roddy, but Tom Kennedy hosted and Charlie O'Donnell announced the series.
 Next he hosted the short-lived Bargain Hunters for ABC during the summer of 1987.
 After a year hiatus, he returned to host Wipeout (which he also produced), which ran in syndication for one season (1988–89).

 Tomarken's next project was a pilot for a game-show adaptation of the board game Monopoly, which was produced by Merv Griffin and intended to air daily in syndication.
 Tomarken (and stations) balked at the use of a midget (Patty Maloney) to portray "Rich Uncle Pennybags", making it impossible to sell.
 The project was reworked into a summer replacement weekly series for ABC in 1990; Tomarken was replaced by Mike Reilly, a contestant on the pilot, and "Rich Uncle Pennybags" was removed.
 He hosted several other unsold pilots, including TKO for Mark Goodson, Two Heads Are Better Than One and Live Wire for Press Your Luck producer Bill Carruthers, Winds of Fortune, and Show Me the World before the game show market stalled in the early 1990s.